 higher risk of getting injured, they can even happen in everyday offices.

-can happen on wet or slippery surfaces, such as on pavement during a rainy
+wet or slippery surfaces, such as on pavement during a rainy day or in

-day or in the office after someone fails to clean up a liquid spill.
-Workers
+the office after someone fails to clean up a liquid spill.
+Workers can

-workers traveling or commercial truck drivers to get into an accident.
+or commercial truck drivers to get into an accident.
+Even forklift trucks

-strain injuries, or RSIs.
-Employers can prevent these types of injuries
+or RSIs.
+Employers can prevent these types of injuries by providing ergonomic

 Workers can also acquire injuries from being electrocuted by hazardous